St. Vincent de Paul Society Sacramento Council

 - Volunteers - Our entire organization runs 100% on unpaid volunteers.
 As such, volunteers are the lifeline to our mission.This need expands to volunteers who are interested in serving the Society, as well as those who are interested in serving as members of our Board of Directors as well.

 - Technology - The Society of St. Vincent de Paul is growing to meet the needs of the 21st century and technology is a huge part of that.
 As we grow, we are always in need of additional technology to train our volunteers, and better support the needs of those we serve through mentoring and education.

-Paul Starkey -- Executive Director and President of Sacramento Diocesan Council
+Paul Starkey -- Former President of Sacramento Diocesan Council